joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 🚧 _Note: This project is currently under development and is a work in progress._ 🚧

-This is a boilerplate project designed for building high-performance APIs using FastAPI, SQLModel (v2.0), Redis, Celery, NGINX, and Docker.
+This is a boilerplate project designed for building high-performance APIs using FastAPI, SQLModel (v2.0), Redis, ARQ, NGINX, and Docker.
 The goal is to leverage asynchronous programming as much as possible to achieve optimal performance, embracing the Django-like folder structure.

 This project aims to provide a solid foundation for developing APIs with the following cutting-edge technologies:

 - **FastAPI:** A modern, fast web framework for building APIs with Python.
 - **SQLModel (v2.0):** A SQL query builder and ORM for Python, incorporating SQLAlchemy 2.0, designed to reduce the mapping between persistence and transport classes.
 Utilizing Pydantic v2 can bring performance improvements ranging from 5x to 50x compared to Pydantic v1.
 - **Redis:** In-memory data structure store, crucial for caching and other high-performance use cases.
 Utilized for creating a rate limiter in conjunction with SQLModel.
-- **Celery:** A distributed task queue for handling asynchronous and periodic tasks.
+- **ARQ:** A high-performance asynchronous task queue for handling asynchronous and periodic tasks.
+ARQ is a excelent choice for lightweight and asyncio-friendly task processing.
 - **NGINX:** A high-performance web server that doubles as a reverse proxy and load balancer.
 - **Docker:** Containerization for effortless deployment and scalability.